Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: Bianchi types I and II

 Due to the axis permutation symmetry \eqref{permSYM}, the Kasner arcs $A_\alpha$ are symmetric portions of $\mathrm{K}^{\ocircle}$ with points $\mathrm{Q}_\alpha = -\mathrm{T}_\alpha$ in the middle, given by

 where $\mathrm{Q}_\alpha$ is the point where $\Sigma_\alpha$ attains its minimum value $-2$ in $\mathrm{K}^\ocircle$.

 The boundary set $\partial A_\alpha$ consists of two fixed points, which we refer to as \emph{tangential points}, for reasons explained below, see Figure~\ref{Kcirclemap}.
 These tangential points are the Taub points when $v=1/2$, but $v\neq 1/2$ unfolds each Taub point into two non-hyperbolic tangential points, see Figure~\ref{FIG:BIF}.
+Such unfolding may provide the route for a local description using bifurcation without parameters in \cite{FiLi02,Li15}.
 The tangential points are determined by $\Sigma_\alpha|_{\mathrm{K}^{\ocircle}} = - 2v$, which taken together with the constraints in~\eqref{KasnerCircdef} yield

 where $(\alpha\beta\gamma)$ is a permutation of $(123)$, while the Taub points were given in~\eqref{Tpoints}.
 For example, the tangential points for the arcs $A_{2}$ and $A_{3}$ closest to $\mathrm{T}_1$ are given by